Xghayor/cashsync-app/README.md

 # cashsync-app

-A Ruby on Rails capstone project for seamless budgeting, expense tracking, and financial planning with real-time synchronization and insightful analytics.
+A Ruby on Rails mobile app capstone project for seamless budgeting, expense tracking, and financial planning with real-time synchronization and insightful analytics.